Literature / Like Water for Chocolate

 This story provides examples of:

-- Abusive Parent: Is it possible to have ANY sympathy for Mama Elena?
+- Abusive Parents: Is it possible to have ANY sympathy for Mama Elena?

 - Amicable Exes: Tita and John by the end of the book.